Debates are giving way to violence and terrorism among the Hindu right wing: Kamal Haasan

 “Earlier, the Hindu right would not indulge in violence, but instead had debates,” Haasan wrote.
 “But once this tactic failed, they started using muscle power instead of dialogue.
 They too have started using violence.
 They can no longer say ‘Can you show me a Hindu Terrorist?’”

 Terrorism has spread to that extent in their camp.
 This terrorism is neither a win nor progress for those who call themselves Hindus.
-Going from ‘Truth alone triumphs’ to ‘Might alone triumphs’ will make us all barbaric.— Kamal Haasan
+Going from ‘Truth alone triumphs’ to ‘Might alone triumphs’ will make us all barbaric.

 The column was in response to Kerala Chief Minister Pinarayi Vijayan, who had asked Haasan for his opinion on the communalism and backwardness that was entering Tamil Nadu politics.